 Looking at how the watch reads out 2:52 digitally, I'm not so confident that 2:53 has as much significance as 2:52, for the 5 is simply 2 reversed.
 There seems a state of tenuous balance at this point which will be lost as time pushes on to 2:53.

 (120) Cooper notices the desk lamp.
 (121) The outlet and desk lamp.
 (122) Cooper.
 (123) The woman.
 (124) Cooper.
 (125) Zoom in on the outlet (126) then cut to Mr. C's car going down the same highway we had seen in part two, Monday.
-He passes a crossing sign of a man on a horse, which reminds of the pale horse Cooper had seen part two after Laura was snatched away screaming, before Phillip asked him again, "Is it future or is it past?" and he was asked by The Tree as the Arm if he remembered his doppelganger.
+He passes a crossing sign of a man on a horse, which reminds of the pale horse Cooper had seen in Part Two after Laura was snatched away screaming, before Gerard asked him again, "Is it future or is it past?", and he was asked by The Tree as the Arm if he remembered his doppelganger.

-(127) A shot of the doppelganger, Mr. C, in the car is accompanied by the intense hum.
+(127) A shot of the doppelganger in the car is accompanied by the intense hum.
 He seems to be having problems focusing his eyes, (128) looking at the clock that reads Lincoln, 2:52.

 The clock reads Lincoln because he is driving a Lincoln.
 However, if we go back to Blue Velvet, the night that Jeffrey goes out to take a walk (that will lead him to the detective's, and from there, via Sandy, to the apartment building of Dorothy Vallens) as he announces to his mother and great aunt his intention of taking a walk, his great aunt sits forward and asks him if he will be going down to Lincoln Street, her tone decidedly warning that one is not to go down by Lincoln Street as that is where bad things happen, where the wrong elements of society live.
 No, he says he's going nowhere near there.
 Then, at the detective's, he meets Sandy who tells him about Dorothy and leads him to Dorothy's apartment building.
 And we see that Dorothy lives on Lincoln.